magrilu/magrilu.github.io/_pages/thesis_hof.md

 permalink: /thof/
 title: Thesis Hall of Fame
 nav: false
-description: :trophy: Here you can find some particularly worthy theses, some of which have been then evolved into papers published at Workshops, Conferences and Journals.
+description:
 ---

+:trophy: Here you can find some particularly worthy theses, some of which have been then evolved into papers published at Workshops, Conferences and Journals.

 <img src="../assets/img/imthof.jpg" align="center"
 Border="0"  width="auto" height="160">
-> It is good to have an end to journey toward; but it is the journey that matters, in the end. _Hemingway_

 *  Francesco Azzoni, _Deep Monocular Autocalibration of Radially Symmetric Wide-Angle Cameras._<br>
 The work has been published and presented at ECCV 2024.